SeeJia/SQL-Code/README.md

 # SQL Code

-### MS SQL, software to write SQL codes are using Azure Data Studio
+### MS SQL, this code is using Azure Data Studio software to run.

 #### The SQL code includes: